-Coursework must have the word count clearly indicated on the front cover.
+All examined work must have the word count clearly indicated on the front cover.
 Word limits are deemed to apply to the text and footnotes or endnotes, but not to the bibliography, any appendices or glossaries, or to the front matter (abstract, title page, contents page, etc., if applicable).